SimoneRebora/LateStyle/README.md

 # LateStyle

-List of texts used for stylometric experiments on the concept of "late style".<b\>
+List of texts used for stylometric experiments on the concept of "late style".</b>
 Tested authors: Johann Wolfgang Goethe, Robert Musil, and Franz Kafka